Bake Play Smile

 • Preheat oven to 180 degrees celsius (fan forced).

 • Line a large flat baking tray with baking paper.
-Place the hazelnuts on top and roast for 10 times, turning partway through.
+Place the hazelnuts on top and roast for 10 minutes, turning partway through.

 • Remove from the oven and transfer to a kitchen tea towel to cool.
 Once cooled, rub the hazelnuts until the skin comes off.